If you think you might benefit from a smart assistant helping your team but you aren’t sure how to evaluate it, then you’ve come to the right place.

 - You need JIRA (either Server or Cloud).
 If you have JIRA Server then it must be able to send data to the outside world (specifically *.stratejos.com and *.stratejos.ai).

 - You need Admin rights over the JIRA instance.

 - You ideally have experience with JIRA.

-- Ideally you will also have a project in mind to run it with, if not you can just create and run a fake project.
+- Ideally, you will also have a project in mind to run it with, if not you can just create and run a fake project.
 Stratejos works with both existing and new projects.

 A note about what ‘project’ means: A stratejos project does not have to map directly to a JIRA project.
 You can be managing multiple, overlapping projects within a single JIRA project.
 Stratejos has been designed this way to try to reflect the way JIRA is really used.
-For example, you can link “Fix Version: 1.0” in JIRA project “PRJ” to a stratejos project called “PRJ v1.0” and also link “Fix Version 2.0” in JIRA project “PRJ” to a stratejos project called “PRJ v2.0” so you can track your two releases.
+For example, you can link “Fix Version: 1.0” in JIRA project “PRJ” to a stratejos project called “PRJ v1.0” and also link “Fix Version 2.0” in JIRA project “PRJ” to a stratejos project called “PRJ v2.0” so you can track both releases.

 Step 2: Installing Stratejos and asking stratejos to manage a project